HF

 over hundreds of kms by reflection back from the upper ionosphere.
 However

-leading to fading and, with data, severe intersymbol interference.
-Background
+These are time-varying, leading to fading and, with data, severe intersymbol

-here implements separately the transmit (tx) and receive (rx) functions
+The DSP software here implements separately the transmit (tx) and receive

 To ensure the receiver can